WARP4dot52/lambda/poincare_junior/doc/simplification.md

 4. Project the expression, approximate depending on the strategy
 5. Replace all user symbols with variables
 6. Apply systematic reduction
-7. Apply Matrix operators
-8. Bubble up lists, applying systematic reduction
+7. Bubble up lists, applying systematic reduction
-9. Apply advanced reduction
+8. Apply advanced reduction
+9. Simplify Dependencies
 10. Approximate again, depending on the strategy
 11. Beautify expression
+12. Replace User symbols and functions stored in context and start over at step 1.

 ## 1 - Dimension check